-Extended Bio: Harold Jarche: Harold helps create work environments that foster innovation.
-He has been described as “a keen subversive of the last century’s management and education models”.
+Harold has been described as “a keen subversive of the last century’s management and education models”.
 Clients appreciate Harold for his extensive experience and network.
 His internationally renowned blog is “a beacon of light in the dark landscape of organizational learning”.
 According to one long-time reader, “Harold is one of the best thinkers out there on things relating to learning and work”.
-For his clients, Harold helps to identify next practices around collaboration, knowledge-sharing, and innovation, in an increasingly complex networked world.
+Harold helps his clients deal with an increasingly complex networked world.

-A graduate of the Royal Military College, Harold served over 20 years in the Canadian Forces in leadership and training roles.
+A graduate of the Royal Military College, Harold served over 20 years with the Canadian Armed Forces in leadership and training roles.
 Harold began his career as an officer with Princess Patricia’s Canadian Light Infantry.
-He completed his service as a Training Development Officer with the Royal Canadian Air Force where he conducted the analysis and design of training for aircrew and support personnel on the CH146 helicopter.
+He completed his service as a Training Development Officer with the Royal Canadian Air Force where he conducted the analysis and design of training for aircrew and technicians on the newly purchased CH146 helicopter.

 Harold’s preferred workplace is on his bicycle, where he gets his best ideas.

-- Infantry Officer — Princess Patricia’s Canadian Light Infantry.
-Responsible for training and personnel administration functions in several infantry units.
+Infantry Officer — Princess Patricia’s Canadian Light Infantry

 Chairman — Renaissance Sackville (volunteer)

 Director of Planning — Atlantic Wildlife Institute (volunteer)